 We discussed repairs to the garages at the last meeting and I thought we had made a decision, but then I got the minutes and it had been left out.
 What should I do?

 Tell the secretary or strata managing agent.
 The minutes should then be amended.
 If they are not, the matter should be raised at the next meeting.
-If it remains unresolved, you can apply for mediation through Fair Trading to settle the matter.

 What can we do about people who refuse to attend meetings?

 Encourage owners to get involved in the management of their scheme.
 However there is no requirement for them to attend and they can choose to stay uninvolved if they wish.

 Annual General Meeting minutes must be sent out with 14 days.
 Strata committee minutes must be sent to all owners within 7 days.

 What is a Proxy Vote?

 A proxy is where you authorise someone else to vote on your behalf when you are unable or choose not to attend a meeting.

 Are there any circumstances when I cannot ask someone to act as a proxy for me?